flatironinstitute/sciware/19_Profiling/main.md

 ## Example

 - Two implementations of a table (selected by `#define`):
-   - Simple dense array: fast & big
+   - Dense array
-   - Sparse `unordered_map`: small & slow
+   - Sparse `unordered_map`

 [`19_Profiling/gprof_example`](gprof_example)

 ## Takeaways

-- Only profiles functions compiled with profiling
+- Only functions compiled with profiling included in report, timing
 - Consider memory vs. time tradeoffs
    - Sometimes using more memory can allow faster approaches
    - (Our nodes have a lot of memory)